EHI Certificate in the Foundations of Existential-Humanistic Practice

 Program Description and Certificate Requirements

-Approximate Length: One Year, 60-72 Hours of Experiential Training
+Approximate Length: One Year, Forty Eight Hours of Experiential Training

-Three Courses-A Practicum-An Experiential Evaluation-A Year of Personal Therapy
+Three Courses, a Practicum, an Experiential Evaluation and a Year of Personal Therapy

 - The Theory and Practice of Existential-Humanistic Therapy

 - A year of personal therapy is strongly recommended, taken either before or during the yearlong program.